 Food expenditure for one week: US$345

-Favorite Foods: narwhal, polar bear, extra cheese stuffed crust pizza, watermelon
+Favourite Foods: narwhal, polar bear, extra cheese stuffed crust pizza, watermelon

 Food Cost 1 week:1 862.78 Mexican pesos or $189.09

-Favorite food: pizza, crab, pasta, chicken
+Favourite food: pizza, crab, pasta, chicken

 Lots and lots of fruits but check out all the coke on the back table.
 Holy coke-a-moly!